kasbuunk/microservice/README.md

 ### Server layer

-`server` initialises a server that, in this case, is an http server.
+`server` is the source of input for this service for invocations of behaviour.
+It initialises a server that, in this case, is an http server.
 Even though the design is meant to be api-agnostic.

 One could, for instance, add a gRPC, REST or SOAP implementation that calls the same domain logic and uses the same storage interface.

+Publish/subscribe, event-driven architectures can also be implemented by starting a similar process that takes as input the interface of a domain core; in this case an implementation of the auth.Auth interface.
+The server in that case is a process that subscribes, listens, polls, or otherwise receives messages and accordingly calls the corresponding methods on the api it has access to.

 #### Graph layer